Thursday, 2 February 2017

 Trying to order a jug of amber nectar from the 'Non-Service Area' at the bar =

-The British Royal Family, in particular, Prince WilliamPrincess Catherine and Prince Harry (pictured below bringing attention to their heads, pun intended, yes!) have recently shown their support for our complex 'thinking & being' organ and those who may struggle with their mental health through a clever campaign titled Heads Together (pun!) which aims to end the stigma attached to mental health by raising awareness of such (to brighten the moonless, starless mind's dark night), as well as providing vital assistance to those with mental health challenges.
+The British Royal Family, in particular, Prince WilliamPrincess Catherine & Prince Harry (pictured below bringing attention to their heads, pun intended, yes!) have recently shown their support for our complex 'thinking-&-being' organ and those who may struggle with their mental health through a clever campaign titled Heads Together (pun!) which aims to help end the stigma attached to mental health by raising awareness of such (to brighten the moonless, starless mind's dark night), as well as providing vital assistance to those with mental health challenges.
 In doing so, they are helping to shift the conversation about our mind's wellbeing to a more positive and proactive one.

 Truly magical minds!